valorada/dashboard/README.md

 ## Acknowledgments

-We acknowledge the use of GitHub Copilot, an AI-based code completion tool, which assisted in the development of the code used in this research.
+We acknowledge the use of GitHub Copilot, an AI-based code completion tool, which assisted in the web development of the dashboard.

 ## References